-In the AhsayCBS User Web Console landing page, click on the Run Direct icon to start a run direct restore.
-For details on the operations, please refer to the AhsayCBS User Guide.
+In the AhsayCBS User Web Console landing page, click on the Run Direct icon to start a Run Direct restore.
+For details on the operations, please refer to the AhsayCBS v9 User's Guide.
 The steps below give you a high-level overview of how a Run Direct is initiated on the AhsayCBS User Web Console.

-In cases when Run Direct restore encounters an error, temporarily files are left behind on the VMware Host.
+In cases when Run Direct restore encounters an error, temporary files will remain on the VMware Host.
 These temporary files must be manually cleaned.
 For instructions on how to do this please refer to the Appendix.

-12 Method 2 - Restoring a Virtual Machine without Run Direct
+10 Method 2 - Restoring a Virtual Machine without Run Direct